-Come and enjoy breakfast, lunch or even just a cuppa in one of the cafes and tearooms in the New Forest.
-You will find our cafes and tearooms dotted around the New Forest, in our towns and villages, at many of our attractions as well as in rural locations within the New Forest National Park.
+Come and enjoy breakfast, lunch or even just a cuppa and a slice of homemade cake in one of the lovely cafes and tearooms in the New Forest.
+You will find our cafes and tearooms dotted around the New Forest, in our quaint towns and villages and in stunning rural locations as well as at many of our attractions.

-Take a look below as we give you some more information on where you can make the perfect stop for a spot of tea and cake or some refreshments here in the New Forest.
+Take a look below as we give you some more information on where you can make the perfect stop for a light bite or for a spot of tea and cake here in the New Forest.

-Whether you fancy a spot of breakfast, a coffee and a chat with friends or a leisurely lunch, there are lots of options available.
-Many of our cafés are children and dog-friendly too so there’s no reason not to bring the whole family with you.
+Whether you fancy a spot of breakfast with the family, a coffee and a catch up with friends or a leisurely lunch, there are lots of options available.
+Many of our cafés are children and dog friendly too, making our cafes a great base for everyone to enjoy some delicious food and drink.

-Warm scones, freshly made soup and home cooked food are all on offer at Steff’s Kitchen in the pretty village of Beaulieu.
+Warm scones, freshly made soup and home cooked meals are all on offer at Steff’s Kitchen in the pretty village of Beaulieu.
 What’s more, the café is located alongside the Fairweather’s Garden Centre, perfect for picking up some plants or a souvenir of your trip to the New Forest!
-There’s also an outdoor seating area for use if the sun is shining.
+There’s also an outdoor seating area perfect if the sun is shining.

 If you are visiting some of our many attractions then you will find that a lot of these offer a café or restaurant as part of their facilities.
-At Hurst Castle for example the café is open seven days a week from April to October offering light lunches and homemade cakes.
-There is a coffee shop and restaurant at the National Motor Museum in Beaulieu and Mr Eddy’s Restaurant and Café at Exbury Gardens.
+At Hurst Castle, for example, the café is open seven days a week from April to October offering light lunches and homemade cakes.
+There is a coffee shop and restaurant at the National Motor Museum in Beaulieu and the New Forest Heritage Centre Cafe is a great location too, as is Mr Eddy’s Restaurant and Café at Exbury Gardens.

 There are many independent cafes to be found around the New Forest however if you fancy going to a familiar haunt then Lymington and Ringwood offer some of the chain coffee shops including Costa, Café Nero and Boston Tea Party.